NguyenDanhDung2406/cbir/README.md

 ## Introduction

 This is my project built for the Content-based Image Retrieval problem.
 In this project, I use the algorithm of indexing and searching Faiss (Facebook).
-Simultaneously combine many feature extraction methods for comparison and evaluation (RGBHistogram, Local Binary Pattern, VGG16, ResNet50).
+Simultaneously combine many feature extraction methods for comparison and evaluation (Resnet101, Local Binary Pattern, VGG16, Resnet152).

 **Problem**